NotWoods/tigeroakes.com/content/featured-in/star-advertiser.md

 Oakes used to hang out at a computer recycling center where a friend would pass along still-usable parts from which Oakes would construct his own computers.

-At Thompson Academy, Oakes found a ideal enviornment in which to develop his interests, working closely with teacher Derrick Lord to learn programming and to eventually design his own projects.
+At Thompson Academy, Oakes found a ideal environment in which to develop his interests, working closely with teacher Derrick Lord to learn programming and to eventually design his own projects.

 A self-described nerd, Oakes is hardly one-dimensional.
-He enjoys conputer games, yes, but he also enjoys cycling and playing golf.
-He is an avid reader and a two-time finallist in the annual Hawaii Botball Robotics competition.
+He enjoys computer games, yes, but he also enjoys cycling and playing golf.
+He is an avid reader and a two-time finalist in the annual Hawaii Botball Robotics competition.

 Tall and lanky, with a careful, measured manner of speaking broken by the occasional self-conscious smile, Oakes on a summer visit to the school's new